 Themes are a core component of the WordPress system, and thousands of them are available in both free and premium versions from the WordPress theme directory, and from third-party developers all over the world.
 Themes define a site’s appearance and layout, and some themes are designed to support specific functions, including eCommerce.

 eCommerce friendly free themes, like the mobile responsive Shop Isle and The Store, offer users different ways to showcase products, add landing pages and featured product images in galleries, and even run a blog.
 Premium versions of these and other themes include more features to round out the essentials of an online store, but users may still need to add some essential functions with plugins, such as shopping carts and payment portals.
-Some, such as the Storefront eCommerce theme,
+Some, such as the Storefront eCommerce theme, are directly compatible with WooCommerce, the most popular WordPress eCommerce plugin of them all.

 Along with themes and the core code, eCommerce plugins for WordPress round out the list of essentials that make up a site.
 And like themes, there are countless plugins set to perform specific functions of all kinds on a basic WordPress site. eCommerce related plugins for WordPress range from full storefronts to dedicated plugins that allow you to set up individual features like shopping carts, payment portals, and more.